Merry Acres: Rich in history and service

 Albany has been a commercial hub of Southwest Georgia since its founding on the banks of the Flint River in 1836.
-As a marketing center for the region’s cotton growers during the height of King Cotton, it was also a railroad axis which transported cotton and later diversified crops such as peanuts and pecans to other regions and vital ports of the U.S.
+As a marketing center for the region’s cotton growers during the height of King Cotton, it was also a railroad axis that transported cotton and later diversified crops such as peanuts and pecans to other regions and vital ports of the United States.

-Approximately a century later, in 1935, the late Dr. Russell L. Grace, Sr. purchased a 500-acre property which included an old farm house, horse barns, pecan groves and pasture.
+About a century later, in 1935, Dr. Russell L. Grace Sr. purchased a 500-acre property which included an old farm house, horse barns, pecan groves and pasture.
 Subsequently adding another 200 acres, this area would eventually become the site for Merry Acres Hotel and Merry Acres Subdivision.

-Mrs. Grace astutely landscaped the property surrounding their 1934 manor house, planting pine trees, azaleas, and camellias.
-Pleased with her embellishments, she named the home “Merry Acres” and also had a rock building constructed, called the Dutch Oven, where she made sausage and cooked chitterlings.
+Mrs. Grace astutely landscaped the property surrounding the 1934 manor house, planting pine trees, azaleas, and camellias.
+Pleased with her embellishments, she named the home “Merry Acres” and also had a rock building constructed, calling it the Dutch Oven, where she made sausage and cooked chitterlings.
 This building still stands by the pool area, and the original barbeque pits and outdoor fireplace are still in use today.

 The property eventually passed on to the Graces’ daughter and son-in-law, Jean and G.G.
-“Spec” Dozier, who had been married in the garden.
-Spec had been in professional baseball but made the venture to establish Albany’s first motel on this very same property.
+“Spec” Dozier, who had married in the garden.
+Spec had been in professional baseball, but made the venture to establish Albany’s first motel on this very property.
 The 22-unit motel centered on the former manor house (which became the registration area) and included guest cottages and a swimming pool.

-The rock building and former smokehouse was turned into a two-bedroom suite in 1968 when 30 more unites were added and a pool placed at a new site just behind the registration house.
+The rock building and former smokehouse was turned into a two-bedroom suite in 1968 when 30 more units were added, and a pool was added at a new site just behind the registration house.

-More renovations and/or additions took place in 1975 and 1989, and by that time ownership and management had passed from “Spec” to his children Gerry Dozier and Gail Stanfill.
-Gail’s husband, Bill Stanfill, a UGA all-American and former Miami Dolphin Superbowl champion, operated the very successful Merry Acres Restaurant for years.
+More renovations and additions took place in 1975 and 1989, and by that time ownership and management had passed from “Spec” to his children, Gerry Dozier and Gail Stanfill.
+Gail’s husband, Bill Stanfill, a University of Georgia All-American and Miami Dolphin Super Bowl champion, operated the very successful Merry Acres Restaurant for years.

-Merry Acres was named by its hotel system as Inn of the Year six times during 1989 and 2009; for the 2009 accolade, it had been selected out of 1,260 other hotels within its franchise brand.
+Merry Acres was named by its hotel system as Inn of the Year six times during 1989 and 2009; for the 2009 accolade, it was selected from among 1,260 other hotels within its franchise brand.
 Also, Merry Acres received 16 consecutive Gold Hospitality Awards as well as four consecutive Platinum awards.

 This unsurpassed level of commitment, along with a family-imbibed history, appealed to Henry and Campbell.

 Henry and Campbell have a family connection themselves.
-Both married to sisters, they joined forces in 2006 and now own and manage three local Albany restaurants and a catering business under the umbrella of the Stewbo's consortium.
+Married to sisters, they joined forces in 2006 and now own and manage three local Albany restaurants and a catering business under the umbrella of the Stewbos Group.

 “Our endeavor with Merry Acres Inn fits nicely with what we’re already doing in regards to service, events, and hospitality, yet it also provides someone a superb place to stay,” cites Campbell.

-The overall design theme will be Southern traditional yet will allow for contemporary necessities such as flat screen televisions and wireless internet service.
-All fabrics, linens, and furniture will coordinate throughout the guest rooms, registration office, and event rooms.
+The overall design theme is Southern traditional, yet allows for contemporary necessities such as flat-screen high-definition televisions and wireless internet service throughout the property.
+All fabrics, linens and furniture coordinate throughout the guest rooms, registration office and event rooms.

-Merry Acres Inn also features an event center and restaurant which have for decades been favored sites for wedding receptions, rehearsal dinners, banquets, corporate seminars and retreats, class and family reunions, showers, birthday parties, and fundraisers.
-That list will grow to include private parties, cocktail parties, and wine tastings.
+Merry Acres Inn also features an event center and restaurant that have for decades been favorite sites for wedding receptions, rehearsal dinners, banquets, corporate seminars and retreats, class and family reunions, showers, birthday parties, and fundraisers.
+That list has recently grown to include private parties, cocktail parties and wine tastings.

-Henry and Campbell will draw upon their own histories and experiences growing up in this tight-knit South Georgia community.
-And, Merry Acres will continue to be an esteemed destination for lodging and events as well as exemplify the charm and hospitality for which South Georgia is known.
+Henry and Campbell draw upon their own histories and experiences growing up in this tight-knit South Georgia community.
+And, Merry Acres will continue to be an esteemed destination for lodging and events, as well as exemplify the charm and hospitality for which Southwest Georgia is known.